Vegetarian Sushi Bowls are a fresh, vibrant mix of sushi rice, creamy avocado, crunchy cucumbers, sweet mango, and edamame, topped with sriracha mayo.

-My husband is obsessed with sushi, but to be honest, it’s not my favorite thing to make.
+My husband is all about sushi, but to be real, it’s not my favorite to make.
 Vegetarian Sushi Bowls, though?
-These I can get on board with making– very frequently!
+I could make those all the time!

-And while there are plenty of fruits and veggies in the bowl, we’ve still got sushi quintessential elements, starting with sushi rice and finishing with a delicious (four-ingredient) spicy sushi mayo.
+With all the fruits and veggies in there, they still have that classic sushi vibe, starting with sushi rice and topped off with a super simple, four-ingredient spicy mayo.

 Sushi Rice